1062-Bioinformatics/hw1/README.md

 ## Description

 * Writing R script to generate PAM250 from PAM1.
-* Creating your own R script, hw1_<your student ID>.R , ie. hw1_105753026.R, to read pam1.txt and output pam250.txt.
+* Creating your own R script, hw1_yourStudentID.R , ie. hw1_105753026.R, to read pam1.txt and output pam250.txt.
 * PAM250 in the slide has been scaled such that its column sum = 100.

 ## File